Heydeeph/heyykid/README.md

-- 👋 Hi, I’m @heydeeph
+- 👋 Hi, I’m @Heydeeph
 - 👀 I’m interested in learning new tech's and innovations
 - 🌱 I’m currently learning bachelors in computer application
 - 💞️ I’m looking to collaborate on .....